Disaster Resources for Housing Advocates

 A Resource Guide for Housing Advocates Assisting Communities Impacted by Disasters

-- HUD-approved housing counselors are available to provide advice on resources and assistance available to renters and homeowners displaced by Hurricane Helene.
+- HUD-approved housing counselors are available to provide advice on resources and assistance available to renters and homeowners displaced by the LA Wildfires.
 To find a HUD-approved housing counseling agency, use HUD’s online search tool or phone search by calling (800) 569-4287 or (202) 708-1455 (TTY).

 General Resources for Advocates